 On their part, most Slavic countries in Eastern Europe have a combination of blue, white and red,

 while many Arab countries in the Middle East combine green, red and white in their flags.
+The many similar Arab flags, in various combinations, all go back to the flag of the Arab Revolt against Ottoman rule.

 Finally, many countries once belonging to the British Commonwealth had a Union Jack on their flags, but some of them have succesively removed it as it was understood to be a colonial symbol of oppression, but have kept a representation of the Southern Cross constellation.